 - Being 18 years of age or older

-- Having a high school diploma or GED equivalent (depends on the training provider)
+- Having a high school diploma or GED equivalent (depends on the program)

 - Proof of ability to communicate, write, and read in English

-- A clean criminal background free from arrest, assault, etc.
+- A clean criminal background – no arrest, assault, etc.

 - A physical exam indicating good health